 FORT ST. JOHN, B.C. – BC Hydro will be conducting controlled burning of debris as part of the Site C project.

-BC Hydro will be conducting controlled burning of debris as part of the Site C project from Monday, December 2nd, 2019, to Thursday, December 5th, 2019, in the following locations:
+BC Hydro will be conducting controlled burning of debris as part of the Site C project from Friday, November 22nd, 2019 to Monday, November 25th, 2019 in the following location:

-• Islands of the Peace River roughly 7 to 9 km SE of Bear Flat, BC
+- South bank of the Peace River roughly 3.5 km SE of Bear Flat

-• Moberly River drainage approximately 8 to 15 km SW of Fort St John, BC
+• Moberly River drainage approximately 12 km SW of Fort St John

-• Trapper Main FSR, approximately 8 km SE of Hudson’s Hope, BC
+• Trapper Main FSR, approximately 8km SE of Hudson’s Hope